msiegy/Cisco-projects/README.md

 # Cisco-projects

-This is a repostiroy of Cisco related projects and scripts to help with network operations.
+A repo of Cisco related projects and scripts to help with network operations.